Sediment

 Depth filters are commonly seen as wound string, spun, or “melt-blown” cartridges that trap particles of larger size on the surface and smaller particles under the surface down to the center core.

 They work best when a variety of particle sizes are being filtered.
-Depth filters remove more sediment and hold more sediment in general, without losing pressure, than a surface filter cartridge.
+Depth filters remove more sediment and hold more sediment overall without losing pressure than a surface filter cartridge.
+Various types of filter cartridges are readily available in stock, ensuring that customers can find the right replacement when needed.

 Which Type of Filter Cartridge is Best?

-One advantage of the whole house filter housings is that you can experiment with different water filter cartridges to see what works best for your application.
+One advantage of whole-house filter housings is that you can experiment with different water filter cartridges to see what works best for your application.

 Generally, we recommend pleated 50-micron filter cartridges followed by a dual grade 25/1 micron depth filter.

-Dual grade filter cartridges will remove 2.3 times the amount of sediment that standard spun or string wound filters remove.
+Dual-grade filter cartridges remove 2.3 times the amount of sediment that standard spun or string-wound filters remove.

 For more information on removing sediment from your water, visit our Sediments page on our Water Problems tab.